dani-f/SR2_News_Mining/analysis.md

 | ukraine             |  21 |  24 |  18 |  16 |  25 |   6 |           110 |
 | neue                |  30 |  19 |  16 |  14 |  17 |  12 |           108 |
 | china               |  23 |  21 |  17 |  17 |  18 |   3 |            99 |

+Corona and the Ukraine dominate news during the week, indicating perhaps an avoidance of such pressing topics on weekends.
+Saturdays seem reserved for more background information, as implied by the prominence of the word “Interview”.
+US-related topics persist from Monday to Saturday, and I wonder why a similar pattern doesn’t seem to hold for other countries, such as China.
+Regional messages concerning the Bundestag (the German Parliament), Saarland or the EU take center stage during weekdays.

 *work in progress*